HikkaV/NN/README.md

 3.Move to repository's folder using 'cd' command
 4. pip install -r req.txt
-5. python main.py -h (to get to know available commands) The dataset will be downloaded and extracted automaticaly.
+5. python main.py -h (to get to know available commands) The dataset will be downloaded and extracted automatically.